-What to Expect During the Class
+What to Expect During the Sword Casting Class

 The first part of the class is a lesson on the Bronze Age.
-Mr. Greg goes through some of the history of the Bronze Age, metallurgy, and shows examples of Bronze Age-style swords.
+Mr. Greg goes through some of the history of the Bronze Age, and metallurgy, and shows examples of Bronze Age-style swords.
 He talked about swords such as the Egyptian Khopesh and some that look like ones you would see during the Game of Thrones.
 After the lesson, students and parents who are making their own swords get to pick out a wooden sword to cast.

 After all the students are done with their sand cast, Mr. Greg lights the foundry.
 Then it’s time for the swords to be made!
 Once the metal is hot enough, he pours the molten aluminum into the casting boxes.
 Then he puts the casting boxes on the table to see how the first swords turned out.
 If a sword doesn’t turn out correctly, he will try to recast it.

-When all the swords are cast, Mr. Greg and adult volunteers use grinders to smooth out the swords.
+When all the swords are cast, Mr. Greg and the adult volunteers use grinders to smooth out the swords.
 The last step is wrapping leather onto the handles before going home.

 How many kids are in the class?
 The classes range in size with a maximum of 25 sword makers.
 The class size was bigger due to parents or siblings.
 Kids ranged in age from 5 years old to teens.
-I think upper elementary aged kids would love this class but it’s fun for people of all ages and skill levels.
+I think upper elementary-aged kids would love this class but it’s fun for people of all ages and skill levels.
 It might be more difficult with younger kids because there is some manual labor involved.
 There are also times when students must be quiet and listen to a lesson and directions.

 The Sword Casting Guy also has a bronze sword class but that is for more advanced students and it takes longer due to the use of molten bronze.